JoeRothwell/pcpr2/README.md

 You may be prompted to update other packages.

 PC-PR2 is performed using the function `runPCPR2` which outputs partial R2 values for each covariate as a named vector.
-The variability in the omics data desired to be explained can be set with the argument `pct_threshold`, which defaults to 0.8.
+The variability in the omics data desired to be explained can be set with the argument `pct.threshold`, which defaults to 0.8.

 A sample of transcriptomics data is provided as an example.